open-telemetry/opentelemetry-specification/CONTRIBUTING.md

-Be sure to clearly define the specification requirements using appropriate keywords as defined in [Notation Conventions and Compliance](specification#notation-conventions-and-compliance), while making sure to heed the guidance laid out in [RFC2119](https://tools.ietf.org/html/rfc2119) about the sparing use of
+Be sure to clearly define the specification requirements using appropriate keywords as defined in [Notation Conventions and Compliance](./specification/README.md#notation-conventions-and-compliance), while making sure to heed the guidance laid out in [RFC2119](https://tools.ietf.org/html/rfc2119) about the sparing use of
 imperatives: